slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Whatever you can do, or dream you can, begin it.
 Boldness has genius, power and magic in it."
 -- J.W.
 Goethe*

+> *"Do it, or don't do it - you will regret both."
+-- Soren Kierkegaard*

 ### On timing and patience

 > *"The early bird may get the worm, but the second mouse gets the cheese."